Durnian History, Family Crest & Coats of Arms

 Durnian Settlers in United States in the 19th Century

-- Bridget Durnian, aged 18, who emigrated to America from Donegal, in 1898
+- Bridget Durnian, aged 18, who immigrated to America from Donegal, in 1898

 Durnian Settlers in United States in the 20th Century